 Do a few weight-bearing exercises every day.

 Though we naturally tend to experience some bone loss in middle age, doing exercises like squats and step-ups can help reduce the associated risk of injury.
-As one 1996 study published in the Journal of Bone and Mineral Research noted, weight-bearing exercises—particularly those that work the lower body—can reduce bone density loss, strengthen muscles, and may even lower your risk of falls and broken bones.
+As a notable 1996 study published in the Journal of Bone and Mineral Research noted, weight-bearing exercises—particularly those that work the lower body—can reduce bone density loss, strengthen muscles, and may even lower your risk of falls and broken bones.

-Walk to work whenever possible.
+Walk instead of driving whenever possible.

 Swap your chair for an exercise ball.

-Make your workday healthier and more enjoyable by subbing an exercise ball in for that traditional desk chair.
+Make your workday healthier and more enjoyable by subbing in an exercise ball for that traditional desk chair.
 In addition to making those hours stuck behind your desk a little more fun, a 2013 study published in BioMed Research International showed that students whose chairs were replaced with exercise balls had less physical discomfort and greater academic performance.

 And improve your posture at your desk.